eric-reichenbach/WMD/README.md

 If you want to improve that god awful readme, don't hesitate.

-If you have request features go on, but don't expect anything, but if your idea is great I might listen, I don't to bloat the software.
+If you have request features go on, but don't expect anything, but if your idea is great I might listen, I don't want to bloat the software.